Reggie Brown (wide receiver, born 1981)

 Reggie Brown (born January 13, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Philadelphia Eagles in the second round of the 2005 NFL draft.
 Brown was also a member of the Tampa Bay Buccaneers.

 Early life

 Brown was a Parade All-American wide receiver at Carrollton High School, while leading the Trojans to back-to-back state championship berths and a 1998 Georgia High School Association Class AA title.

 He is the cousin of former New York Jets player and a current University of West Georgia defensive backs coach, Jamie Henderson (also a Carrollton High School graduate).

 College career

 In college at the University of Georgia, Brown was highly touted receiver coming into his freshman year, but injuries held him back during his four years of college.
 He was the number three receiver in his freshman and sophomore years behind Terrence Edwards and Fred Gibson.
 During his junior and senior years, Brown was a top performer with Gibson.
+As a senior in 2005, Brown caught 53 passes for 860 yards and six touchdowns.